mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 ### Saving Vim sessions

 ![Saving sessions] (gifs/sessions.gif)
-While you can keep opening tabs and viewports, they will disappear when its closed.
+While you can keep opening tabs and viewports, they will disappear when Vim is closed.
-You might have 20-30 files open, and having to open and close them multiple times can be very annoying.
+You might have 20-30 files open, and having to both open and adjust them every time can be cumbersome.
-If you want to keep the current vim session, you can use the `:mksession` command.
+If you want to keep the current Vim workspace, you can use the `:mksession` command.
 ```
 :mksession current_session.vim
 ```